UN-OCHA/hpc-cdm/README.md

   interacting with
 - Run the docker container:
   ```
-  docker-compose up -d
+  docker compose up -d
   ```

-Docker-compose will run the image and map port `80` of the image to `4200` of the host, to match the ports when running using the other methods above.
+Docker compose will run the image and map port `80` of the image to `4200` of the host, to match the ports when running using the other methods above.

 So visit to <http://localhost:4200/> test the image is running correctly.